lixinsu/Lion/README.md

 ## Usage

  ### Preprocessing:
  1. Transform the dataset to the standard formation .
-We currently support snli and quoraqp.
+We currently support snli, qnli and quoraqp.
 Please write your own transformation scripts for other dataset.
  `python  lion/data/dataset_utils/quoraqp.py convert-dataset  --indir INDIR --outdir OUTDIR`

  2. Preprocess the dataset.
- ` python lion/data/processor.py process-dataset --in-dir IN_DIR --out-dir OUT_DIR --tokenizer-name [spacy/bert] --vocab-file FILE_PATH`
+ ` python lion/data/processor.py process-dataset --in_dir IN_DIR --out_dir OUT_DIR --splits ['train'|'dev'|'test']
+ --tokenizer_name [spacy/bert/xlnet] --vocab_file FILE_PATH --max_length SEQUENCE_LENGTH`

  ### Training:
 1. Create a directory for saving model and put the config file in it .